Our website uses cookies to help improve your experience.

 We will require your personal details (including your address and Date of Birth) and we may also need you to provide us with evidence of your identity in the form of a copy of your Driving License, Passport, or a utility bill and/or bank statement issued within the past 3 months.

-In due course, we will also require proof that you purchased, financed and/or leased an affected vehicle in England or Wales, between 2008 and 2018.
+Ideally, we will require proof that you purchased, financed and/or leased an affected vehicle in England or Wales, between 2008 and 2018.

 The evidence we will require may be in the form of any one of the below documents: